technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 1. Go to **Contoso IT assistant** agent's overview page, naviagte to **Tools** section and click on the **+ Add tool.** button

+**Note:** If the task link doesn’t appear, sign in to the environment.
+Then, check the "On-premises" box and fill in the required details to continue.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image40.png)